 - certain targeted therapies, such as Ibrance (chemical name: palbociclib), Kisqali (chemical name: ribociclib), Verzenio (chemical name: abemaciclib), and Piqray (chemical name: alpelisib)

 Typically, the immune system recovers within a couple of months after you stop receiving chemotherapy or targeted therapy.
 But your immune system’s recovery time can vary and depends on several factors.
-If you received those treatments in the past, you aren’t necessarily at higher risk for serious complications from COVID-19.
+If you received those treatments in the past, it's not clear if you are at higher risk for serious complications from COVID-19.
 If you’re receiving ongoing treatment with these medicines for metastatic breast cancer, it’s likely that your immune system is weakened.

 People with metastatic breast cancer in the lungs also can have lung problems that may get worse if they develop COVID-19.